About Dominic's Astronomy Images

 Dominic Ford

-I work at the Institute of Astronomy, Cambridge UK, as a software developer on the European Space Agency's PLATO mission.
-We are responsible for developing the PLATO exoplanet search pipeline, which will become operational when the spacecraft launches in 2026.
+I am a Senior Research Associate at the Institute of Astronomy, Cambridge UK, working as a software engineer on the European Space Agency's PLATO mission.
+I am responsible for developing PLATO's exoplanet search pipeline (EAS), which will become operational when the spacecraft launches in 2026-7.

-I previously led the development of the data-analysis pipeline for 4MOST's spectroscopic surveys of the Milky Way, working in Sofia Feltzing's group at Lund Observatory, Sweden (2017–2019).
+I previously led the development of the data-analysis pipeline for 4MOST's spectroscopic surveys of the Milky Way in Sofia Feltzing's group at Lund Observatory, Sweden (2017–2019).
 4MOST will observe the spectra of tens of thousands of astronomical targets every night, generating a volume of data that poses unique challenges.
-Machine-learning techniques are likely to offer the only affordable way to analyse such a large dataset, but the interpretation of their output requires care.
+Machine-learning techniques are likely to offer the only affordable way to analyse such a large dataset, but the results require careful interpretation.

 In my spare time, I work on many science communication and amateur astronomy projects.
 In 2022, I was awarded the British Astronomical Association's Horace Dall Medal for the development of software systems to benefit amateur astronomers.